-This particular game has stats for the last 9 draws, along with the last 80, 160, 400, and 1966 (the total number in its history).
-When you look at the last nine draws, you’ll find that the #74 has been drawn 9 times, while the numbers 13 and 65 each have been drawn 8 times.
-Meanwhile, the numbers 4, 8, 9, 10, 18, 21, 22, 31, 40, 42, 49, 56, 57, 59, 61, 68, 69, 70, 72, 76, and 77 haven’t won even once.
+This particular game has stats for the last nine draws, along with the last 80, 160, 400, and 1966 (the total number in its history).
+Looking at the last nine draws, we found that the #74 was drawn 9 times, while the numbers 13 and 65 each have been drawn 8 times.
+Meanwhile, the numbers 4, 8, 9, 10, 18, 21, 22, 31, 40, 42, 49, 56, 57, 59, 61, 68, 69, 70, 72, 76, and 77 didn’t win once.

 Historically, about half of these numbers are considered poor performers, while the other half are considered overachievers.

 Here’s the truth about Keno draws: everything is by chance and each draw is a random occurrence.
 A batch of any 20 numbers is going to win, and it is pretty well impossible to predict.
 Once the results are known, some want to look at the outcome and make sense of it: “Of course, the 79 was going to be picked again – it makes perfect sense.”
 But realistically, they can’t make sense of it because it’s all by chance.

 It’s important to remember that while numbers are drawn completely at random, 79 has no better or worse chance than any other number in the sequence.
 It also doesn’t mean your lucky numbers won’t come up – because by their very nature, if one of your hot numbers hits, it’s simply good luck.